European Court of Justice: Landmark decisions

 Another early landmark case was Commission v Luxembourg and Belgium (1964), the "Dairy Products" case.
 In that decision the Court comprehensively ruled out any use by the Member States of the retaliatory measures commonly permitted by general international law within the European Economic Community.
 That decision is often thought to be the best example of the European legal order's divergence with ordinary international law.
 Commission v Luxembourg and Belgium also has a logical connection with the nearly contemporaneous Van Gend en Loos and Costa v ENEL decisions, as arguably it is the doctrines of direct effect and supremacy that allow the European legal system to forgo any use of retaliatory enforcement mechanisms by the Member States.
 Links between the direct effect doctrine and the suppression of inter-state retaliation between the EU member states can be found in many of the landmark early decisions of the European Court of Justice, and in the writings of the influential French judge, Robert Lecourt, perhaps the most important member of the Court between 1962 and 1976.

 Further, in the 1991 case Francovich v Italy, the ECJ established that Member States could be liable to pay compensation to individuals who suffered a loss by reason of the Member State's failure to transpose an EU directive into national law.

 Criticism

 In 2008, the former German president Roman Herzog claimed that the ECJ was overstepping its powers.
-He was particularly critical of the court's judgment Mangold v Helm, which over-ruled a German law that would discriminate in favour of older workers.
+He was particularly critical of the court's judgment Mangold v Helm, which over-ruled a German law that would discriminate against older workers.

-In 2011, the President of the Constitutional Court of Belgium, Marc Bossuyt, said that both the Court of Justice of the European Union and the European Court of Human Rights were taking on more powers by extending their competences, creating a threat of a "government by judges".
+In 2011, the president of the Constitutional Court of Belgium, Marc Bossuyt, said that both the Court of Justice of the European Union and the European Court of Human Rights were taking on more powers by extending their competences, creating a threat of a "government by judges".
 He claimed that foreign judges were not always aware of the financial implications of their judgements on national governments.